-MADRID/CARACAS (Reuters) - Spain's influential El Pais newspaper apologized on Thursday for publishing a "false photo" of cancer-stricken Venezuelan President Hugo Chavez, removed the image from its website and withdrew its print edition.
+MADRID (Reuters) - Spain's influential El Pais newspaper apologized on Thursday for publishing a "false photo" of elusive, cancer-stricken Venezuelan President Hugo Chavez, removed the image from its website and withdrew its print edition.

-The Venezuelan government and the president of Argentina, Chavez ally Cristina Fernandez, condemned the publication of the photo.
-"As grotesque as it is false," Venezuela's information minister said on Twitter.
+The Venezuelan government and the leader of Argentina, Chavez ally President Cristina Fernandez, condemned the publication of the photo.
+"As grotesque as it is false," said Venezuelan Information Minister in a Twitter comment.

 El Pais, one of the biggest Spanish-language publications in the world and an institution both in Spain and in Latin America, said in a brief online statement that it had withdrawn the photo after ascertaining that the image was not of Chavez.

 "El Pais apologizes to its readers for the damage caused.
-The newspaper has opened an investigation to determine the circumstances of what happened and the errors that were committed in the verification of the photo," the newspaper said.
+The newspaper has opened an investigation to determine the circumstances of what happened and the errors that were committed in the verification of the photo," the newspaper said in the statement.

-The photograph was on the El Pais website for half an hour and also appeared in early editions of the print version that were then withdrawn from newsstands and replaced with a new edition with a different front page, the company said.
+The photograph was on the paper's website for half an hour and also appeared in early editions of the print version that were then withdrawn from news stands and replaced with a new edition with a different front page, the company said.

-(Additional reporting by Eyanir Chinea and Daniel Wallis in Caracas)
+(Additional reporting by Eyanir Chinea in Caracas; Editing by Jon Hemming)